slowproj/slowdash/Applications/SlowDrip/README.md

 ## FirstMeshControl
-A Dripline Python script is placed under `slowdash.d/config` so that it can be used from SlowDash GUI.
+In this example we integrate a Dripline Python script with SlowDash so that functions in the script can be called from the GUI.
+The Dripline Python script must be placed under the `slowdash.d/config` directory with a name like `slowtask-XXX.py`.

 This uses a docker image that includes both Dripline and SlowDash.
 First build the image by running `make` at the `SlowDrip` directory:
 ```